List of Barbie video games: Nintendo

 The first title to release on a Nintendo console was Barbie (1991), on the Nintendo Entertainment System (NES).
 It was the only Barbie game released for the console.
 The objective for the publisher and developer was to create an NES game that appealed to girls, as video games were seen as primarily masculine at the time.
 The team at Imagineering conceptualised a Mario-style platformer, where Barbie would progress through levels and fight bosses.
 Despite the 1984 game being criticised for sexist themes, including encouraging passive behaviour, Mattel was unwilling to let them animate Barbie in any way they considered "unladylike" or unflattering – meaning she could not jump on or directly fight enemies, she could not "die", and she had to maintain her hands-at-her-side, walking pose.

 In 1992, Barbie: Game Girl was the first and only title to be released on the original Game Boy.
 In 1993, Barbie: Super Model became the first and only Barbie title to release on the Super Nintendo Entertainment System.

 In 1999, Mattel Media released Adventures with Barbie: Ocean Discovery on Game Boy Color (GBC).
 Four titles were released on GBC, the final being Barbie: Pet Rescue in 2001.

-Barbie Groovy Games (2001) was the first Barbie title to release on Game Boy Advance (GBA).
+Barbie: Groovy Games (2001) was the first Barbie title to release on Game Boy Advance (GBA).
 Eight titles would be released on the console, the final being Barbie as the Island Princess, in 2007.

 The first title released on Nintendo DS, was the Barbie as the Island Princess movie tie-in game in 2007.
 Titles on the console would continue to be released until 2013's Barbie Dreamhouse Party.
 Three titles were released for Nintendo 3DS between 2013 and 2015, with all having corresponding Nintendo DS titles released prior or simultaneously.

-Seven titles were released on the Nintendo Wii, the first being Barbie as the Island Princess in 2007 and the final being Barbie & Her Sisters: Puppy Rescue, in 2015.
+Seven titles were released on the Wii, the first being Barbie as the Island Princess in 2007 and the final being Barbie & Her Sisters: Puppy Rescue, in 2015.
 Barbie Dreamhouse Party (2013) and Barbie & Her Sisters: Puppy Rescue (2015) were released on both the Wii and Wii U.

 Barbie Project Friendship (2024) and Barbie Horse Trails (2025) were released on Nintendo Switch.
-To date there have been no titles on the Nintendo Switch 2.
+Up until the release of Barbie Rewind (2026), there have been no titles on the Nintendo Switch 2.